 - " CDC has an ad hoc public status enshrined in law. - " CDC has very close ties with the French State through both executive and legislative branches. - " It is not subject to liquidation laws. - " Its creditors have an ultimate recourse to the French State.

 Credit challenges

-- " The institution's large portfolio of fixed-income assets is affected by the low-interest-rate environment, which weighs on its net interest margin. - " The French government's solicitations of CDC's financial resources can be significant.
+" The institution's large portfolio of fixed-income assets is affected by the low-interest-rate environment, which weighs on its net interest margin.

 Outlook